Max Kepler Preview, Player Props: Twins vs. Rockies

 Rockies Pitching Rankings

-- The Rockies pitching staff ranks last in MLB with a collective 7.1 strikeouts per nine innings.
+- The Rockies pitching staff ranks last in the league with a collective 7.2 strikeouts per nine innings.

-- The Rockies have a 5.70 team ERA that ranks last across all MLB pitching staffs.
+- The Rockies have a 5.75 team ERA that ranks last among all MLB pitching staffs.

-- Rockies pitchers combine to surrender 230 total home runs at a rate of 1.4 per game (second-most in the league).
+- Rockies pitchers combine to surrender the second-most home runs in baseball (234 total, 1.5 per game).

-- Koch will make his first start of the season for the Rockies.
+- Anderson gets the start for the Rockies, his 18th of the season.
+He is 1-6 with a 5.42 ERA and 64 strikeouts through 86 1/3 innings pitched.

-- The 32-year-old righty has 37 appearances out of the bullpen this season.
+- The right-hander last pitched on Tuesday against the Los Angeles Dodgers, when he threw five scoreless innings while giving up five hits.

 © 2023 Data Skrive.
 All rights reserved.